 Join the Walk/Ride Day Challenge

-The Walk/Ride Day Challenge is the last Friday of every month until Friday, July 25, 2014.
+The Walk/Ride Day Challenge is the last Friday of every month through Friday, October 31, 2014.
 You are encouraged to walk for all or part of your commute to work.
 Aim for a minimum 15 minute walk each way.
 If you take public transportation, try walking to a further stop before boarding, or get off a stop early and walk the rest of the distance to work.
 If your commute is too long, make it a Walk to Lunch Day.
 Invite your co-workers to join you in a Walk to Lunch.
 Check out the MIT Walking Map (PDF) for suggested routes close to campus.

 Check-in your walking achievements and you will be entered into a raffle to win prizes.